 It is vital that where managers have themselves identified or had such events or issues brought to their attention that they ensure that wherever possible mitigating factors are put in place.
 Any person or persons identified as possibly being affected by such incidents should have properly trained interventions to assess what the need may be.

-Local Authorities should have identified within any stress management policy the following three principle intervention types: primary, secondary and tertiary (see table in PDF document).
+Local Authorities should have identified within any stress management policy the following three principle intervention types: primary, secondary and tertiary.

 Local Authorities need to be proactive to demonstrate both compliance with the Health and Safety Executive’s standards but more importantly to protect their own employees from harm.